kmwoley/stripe-pm-exercise/README.md

+# Overview
+This app is a demonstration of the Stripe Payment Intents API.
+The app is a very simple ecommerce website that is selling models of the Star Trek Enterprise that can be 3D printed at home.
+The user selects which model of the ship they wish to order, enters their payment information, and completes their payment.
+The application does not actually process the orders (i.e. it does not email 3D models to the customer).
+The app logs the Stripe Payment activity to a file (`payments.log`) in the project’s `/server` directory.

 # About
-This project was created for a Stripe PM interview written test, which is focused on the [Stripe PaymentIntents integration](https://stripe.com/docs/payments/accept-a-payment#web).
-It contains both a `client` and `server` component .
+This project was created for a Stripe PM interview written test, which is focused on the [Stripe Payment Intents integration](https://stripe.com/docs/payments/accept-a-payment#web).
+It contains both a `client` and `server` component.
 * The `client` was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and then built following the [client-side instructions here](https://stripe.com/docs/payments/accept-a-payment#web).
-* The `server` was bootstraped from [Stripe's node webhooks example](https://github.com/stripe-samples/accept-a-card-payment) implementation.
+* The `server` originated from [Stripe's node webhooks example](https://github.com/stripe-samples/accept-a-card-payment) implementation, then modified for this exercise.
 * The application is configured to run locally; there are no build/deploy instructions at this time.

 # Prerequisites